-Work abroad sounds like an adventure to many people.
-However, the UAE job search requires more than just the obvious the UAE CV writing and translation, it requires thorough preparation.
+Working abroad sounds like an adventure to many people.
+However, the UAE job search requires more than just the obvious the UAE CV with the UAE cover letter writing and translation, it requires thorough preparation.
 You will experience problems that probably did not even come to your mind when you made a decision to find jobs in the UAE.

 Do not take too lightly the influence a work in the UAE can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to the UAE are trouble-free however, you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including locations frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.

 You must exercise a high degree of security awareness due to deteriorating security situation and ongoing political tensions.